Treatment Effects on Ordinal Outcomes: Causal Estimands and Sharp Bounds: Introduction

-Because these bounds hold for causal parameters defined by the potential outcomes themselves, they hold without any modeling assumptions, and therefore can be incorporated flexibly into any chosen models of the potential outcomes in practice.
+We believe that the mathematical practice of deriving the closed-form expressions for the sharp bounds has a two-fold benefit.
+From a theoretical perspective, the closed form expressions enable us to study when we can identify the causal parameters, i.e., the lower and upper bounds collapse.
+At least in the context of ordinal outcomes, we believe this is a unique contribution to the existing literature.
+From a more practical perspective, because these bounds are defined by the potential outcomes themselves, they can be incorporated flexibly into any chosen models of the potential outcomes in practice.
 Furthermore, they are directly applicable to randomized experiments, unconfounded observational studies, and randomized experiments with noncompliance.
 In randomized experiments, we can identify the bounds immediately, and additionally, sharpen the bounds by exploiting covariate information under certain modeling assumptions.
-In observational studies, if the treatment assignment is unconfounded given the observed covariates, we can identify the bounds by propensity score weighting \citep{Rosenbaum:1983, Hirano:2003}.
-Furthermore, we extend the theory to accommodate noncompliance, because it often arises in practical randomized evaluations.
+In observational studies, if the treatment assignment is unconfounded given the observed covariates, we can identify the bounds, for example by the propensity score weighting \citep{Rosenbaum:1983, Hirano:2003}.
+Furthermore, we extend the theory to accommodate noncompliance, which often arises in practical randomized evaluations.

 The paper proceeds as follows.
 Section \ref{sec:review} introduces the potential outcomes framework for causal inference for ordinal outcomes, and proposes two causal parameters that are natural measures of causal effects and are of practical importance.
-Section \ref{sec:theory} derives the sharp bounds of the proposed causal parameters.
+Section \ref{sec:theory} presents the sharp bounds of the proposed causal parameters.
 Section \ref{sec:noncompliance} generalizes the bounds to noncompliance.
 Section \ref{sec:inf} discusses statistical inference of the bounds.
 Sections \ref{sec:simu} and \ref{sec:example} present numerical and real examples to illustrate the theoretical results.
-We conclude in Section \ref{sec:discuss}, prove the main theorem in the Appendix, and relegate other technical details to the Supplementary Material.
+We conclude in Section \ref{sec:discuss}, and give all the proofs, technical and computational details in the Supplementary Material.